012e/scrape-thpt/readme.md

 #### Scraping

-1. To begins, create a new `Scraper`:
+1. To begin, create a new `Scraper`:
 ```go
 db := createGormDB()
 scraper := scraper.NewScraper(scraper.Config{